Top 10 of the best ice cream shops in the world

 1. Une glace à Paris – Paris, France

-In charge of the ice cream maker, Emmanuel Ryon (recognised as the Best Worker in France) and Olivier Ménard work wonders!
-Tall and sophisticated just like Parisian women in summertime, their homemade ice creams trigger among persons of taste. an endless enthusiasm since the opening of their first shop in 2015.
+In charge of the ice cream maker, tall and sophisticated just like Parisian women in summertime, their homemade ice creams trigger among persons of taste. an endless enthusiasm since the opening of their first shop in 2015.
 Designed as a Haute Couture collection, the 2018 Spring-Summer parade favors a bold combination of flavors that respect the seasons: pistachio and orange blossom, Ethiopian coffee and black cardamom, Mara wild strawberry and hibiscus, beet and lemon, black cherry and jasmine tea.

 15 rue Sainte-Croix-de-la-Bretonnerie, 75004 Paris or 44 rue des Abbesses, 75018 Paris.